Nelson leads Isles to 4th straight win, 3-1 over Blackhawks

-CHICAGO (AP)Brock Nelson had a goal and an assist to lead the New York Islanders past the Blackhawks 3-1 on Tuesday night for their fourth straight win after Chicago starting goalie Alex Stalock left early in the first period with an undisclosed injury.
+CHICAGO (AP)Brock Nelson had a goal and an assist to lead the New York Islanders past the Blackhawks 3-1 on Tuesday night for their fourth straight win after Chicago starting goalie Alex Stalock left early in the first period with a potential concussion.

 Anders Lee also scored and Zach Parise added an empty-netter for New York.